akc/opn/README.md

 opn foo.h
 ```

-then the header file `bar.h` would be opened in `emacs`.
+then the header file `foo.h` would be opened in `emacs`.
 The reason is
 that such files have mime type `text/x-c`, and, as files with the
 extension `'.c'` shares this mime type, `opn` "guesses" that `'.h'` files
 also should be opened with `emacs`.